adlez27/Label2OTO/readme.md

     - (no text): Region, spanning the stable/stretchable part of the phoneme.
 For stop/non-continuous consonants, this should span the silent gap before the consonant sound.
 - (no text): Single point, at the end of the final phoneme

-If you want to use "-" or "end" as phonemes, you can specify other text as the stretch and end labels in the reclist settings.

 ## Settings
 JSON files containing the settings for a given reclist.
 See existing files in `settings` for examples.
 - "aliases": Which alias formats to include, spacer characters used between phonemes